 An Afternoon of Shows

 The afternoon is when people get the most frustrated at Disney Parks because the weather is the hottest and the crowds are at their worst.
 How do you beat that?
 Stay inside and away from things that get long lines.
-On top of keeping up with your Fastpasses, we recommend enjoying Magic Kingdom’s slate of quality shows.
-Start in Fantasyland with Mickey’s Philharmagic (a 3D show) and head towards Liberty Square and Frontierland.
+We recommend enjoying Magic Kingdom’s slate of quality shows.
+Start in Fantasyland with Mickey’s Philharmagic (a 3D show) and then head towards Liberty Square and Frontierland.
 Along the way, check out the wait time for it’s a small world.
-If the wait is under 20 minutes then go for it, if not come back later.
+If the wait is under 30 minutes then go for it, if not come back later.

-This is around the time that Festival of Fantasy comes through.
+This is around the time that Festival of Fantasy, Magic Kingdom’s parade, comes through.
 Watching this in Frontierland fits the itinerary.
 We like but don’t love this parade.
 Seeing how this is Magic Kingdom’s only parade currently, it’s well worth seeing.
 Festival of Fantasy typically shows at 2 PM so plan all of your other shows in this section accordingly.
+The parade has not yet come back from COVID but I do think it will return some point soon.

 Moving on to Frontierland, the Country Bear Jamboree is a wonderful representation of a bygone Disney era.
 The bears serenade guests with classic (and oftentimes funny) songs.
 While often overlooked, Country Bear Jamboree is one of my favorite things to do in Disney World.
 Finally, end this entertaining early afternoon in the Tiki Room.
 Another Disney show that’s steeped in history, watching the birds sing and dance is fun for all ages and a nice way to stay cool.